d2l-ai/d2l-en/chapter_appendix_math/information-theory.md

 ### Pointwise Mutual Information

-When we worked with entropy at the beginning this chapter, we were able to provide an interpretation of $-\log(p_X(x))$ as how *surprised* we were with the particular outcome.
+When we worked with entropy at the beginning of this chapter, we were able to provide an interpretation of $-\log(p_X(x))$ as how *surprised* we were with the particular outcome.
 We may give a similar interpretation to the logarithmic term in the mutual information, which is often referred to as the *pointwise mutual information*:

 $$\mathrm{pmi}(x, y) = \log\frac{p_{X, Y}(x, y)}{p_X(x) p_Y(y)}.$$
 :eqlabel:`eq_pmi_def`